ACADEMY / Personalization training blog

 Every personalization project is a chance for brands to develop a better understanding of their visitors’ needs and behavior.

-That means that the depth and precision of your targeting, and the variety of actions and customizable elements on your website are both very important criteria when you are creating tailored online experiences for your audience.
+That means that the depth and precision of your targeting, and the variety of actions and customizable elements on your website are both very important criteria when you are creating tailored online experiences for your audience segments.

 To successfully roll out a large-scale online personalization strategy, it’s also vital to use a rigorous method and framework.
 What steps should you follow to provide relevant personalized experiences aligned with your business goals?